-- Sponsor's names are listed on a signs at the Fast and Vigil as well as on this web page.
+- Sponsor's names are listed on signs at the Fast and Vigil, on our social media platforms, on any virtual online programming, as well as on this web page.

 - The petition we use is copied and each state organization affiliated with the National Coalition to Abolish the Death Penalty gets a set that includes those who signed up from their state.

 Sponsors in 2021